 As you'll soon find out, online retailers like James Allen and Blue Nile offer a greater range of products at different price points.
 Other retailers like Costco also have great finds.
 You can choose from a selection of ring settings, metal types, as well as classic and fancy shapes.

 This means you’re far more likely to find a beautiful .5-carat diamond ring that’s within your budget with less effort and stress.

 Blue Nile To Buy .5 Carat Diamond Rings

 In addition to a fine selection of .5-carat diamond rings, Blue Nile provides certificates from GIA and AGS for all their diamond products.

-What’s more, they offer an extensive selection of fancy diamonds, from round cut to princess, marquise and oval cut, as well as a variety of setting types and different metal options.
+What’s more, they offer an extensive selection of fancy diamonds, from round cut to princess, marquise and oval cut diamonds, as well as a variety of setting types and different metal options.

 James Allen To Buy .5 Carat Diamond Rings

 As one of the biggest online diamond jewelers, James Allen has over 18 years of industry experience and a large product offering.